 When I was a child, I was always losing things.

 A common refrain in our house was, “Mom, I can’t find [insert random item here].”
 She would always say, “Have you looked in your room?”
-I would say yes, of course—although my version of “looking” probably involved more of a half-hearted glance around the room than a real, in-depth search.
+I would say yes, of course—although my version of “looking” was probably more of a half-hearted glance around the room than a real, in-depth search.

 Mom usually sent me back to check again, and when I was certain that I would never be able to find whatever absolutely necessary item I had lost, she would come find it for me.
 I’m convinced that moms have a special skill of being able to find things that their kids lose—all she had to do was simply walk in the room, and she would immediately find whatever I had misplaced.
 It usually was somewhere in plain sight in a place where I was sure I had looked, but with her special mom vision, she found it when I couldn’t.